Who can you talk to about your job search

 Before you ask anyone for their advice on your job search or any offers, think about whether your decision would impact them in any way.
-It is for this reason that I would advise you not to speak to your current colleagues.
-After all, it only takes one slip of the tongue or one overheard conversation for the word to get back to your boss.
+It is for this reason that I would advise that you don’t speak to your current colleagues.
+After all, it only takes one slip of the tongue or one overheard conversation for word to get back to your boss.

 You need to make your decisions based on what’s best for you, so before you seek anyone’s advice, ask yourself whether they might have any hidden agendas.
-And if you still want their input, then take what they say with a pinch of salt.
+If you still want their input, you should take what they say with a pinch of salt.

-Who has been in a similar situation to the one you are in right now and is in a place to give impartial advice?
+Do you know anyone who has been in your shoes, and can therefore give you impartial advice?
 Think about people who have been in the same job, company or industry.
 This could include former colleagues, friends and family, and their networks.

 Last but by no means least, speak to a recruiter.
 They have first-hand experience placing people in the kinds of roles you want, they know the realities of working in them, and they have to keep your search confidential.

-Register with an agency, and meet with an expert recruiter to discuss the kind of jobs you are searching for.
+Register with an agency, and meet with an expert recruiter to discuss what kind of roles you are searching for.
 Remember to provide them with key information on the types of organisations you like the sound of working for, the kind of culture you thrive in, and where you want your next role to take you in your career.

-Confiding in people about your job search is always a good idea.
 Just make sure you’re talking to the right people, people with experience, credibility and who are impartial.
-Also, remember that no-one knows you better than yourself, and no-one else has to live through your decisions.
-By all means, seek out good advice and take it on board, but don’t forget to listen to that little voice inside your head telling you what’s right for your career, and no doubt you will make wise and rewarding decisions that pay off long term.
+Also remember that no-one knows you better than yourself, and no-one else has to live through your decisions.
+By all means, seek out good advice and take it on board, but don’t forget to listen to that little voice inside your head telling you what’s right for your career.

 About this author